Circe Offering the Cup to Ulysses: Subject

 The painting depicts a scene from the Odyssey.
 Circe, a sorceress, offers a cup to Odysseus (commonly Ulysses in English).
 In the cup is a potion.
 Circe seeks to bring Ulysses under her spell, as she has done with his crew.
 Two of Ulysses' crewmen have been transformed into pigs; one can be seen beside Circe's feet on the right, while the other is peering out from behind her throne on the left.
-Ulysses' reflection can be seen in the mirror which is behind Circe's throne.
+Ulysses' reflection can be seen in the mirror behind Circe's throne, in addition to the columns of her palace and Ulysses' ship.

-It reflects the columns of Circe's palace, and Ulysses' ship.
-Odysseus, intrepid and worried about his sailors, tries to save them and on the way Hermes (the messenger of the immortals) intercepts him and tells him of Circe's intentions, advising him to find a special plant that keeps him away from the effects of Circe's drink.
-After Odysseus had the plant he was able to resist the evil effects of Circe's potion.
-So when the sorceress thought that she had had the effect of her drink, she went to touch Odysseus with her wand to complete the transformation process, and Odysseus threatened Circe with his sword, who then seduced him and coerced him into sleeping with her to return his sailors.
-He reluctantly agreed, and, after the job was done, she returned his sailors to their human form.
+Ulysses, intrepid and worried about his sailors, tries to save them and, on the way to do so, Hermes (the messenger of the immortals) intercepts him and tells him of Circe's intentions.
+He advises Ulysses to find a special plant that makes him immune to the effects of Circe's potion, which he proceeds to do.
+Under the impression that the effects of the potion have taken hold, Circe touches Ulysses with her wand to complete the transformation process.
+He threatens Circe with his sword; she then seduces him and coerces him into sleeping with her to return his sailors.
+He reluctantly agrees, and, after the arrangement is consummated, she returns his sailors to their human form.